 By advecting thermal energy into soil, precipitation regulates the near-term global warming potential of thawing permafrost.

-In Interior Alaska, at a thawing wetland complex located within a black-spruce permafrost forest, we measured carbon, water, and energy exchange between the land and the atmosphere over three years (2014, 2-15, 2016).
-The dataset is unique because we captured an average precipitation year and two years with abnormally high rainfall.
+In Interior Alaska, at a thawing wetland complex located within a black-spruce permafrost forest, we measured carbon, water, and energy exchange between the land and the atmosphere over three years (2014, 2015, 2016).
+The dataset is unique because the study captured an average precipitation year and two years with abnormally high rainfall.
 Researchers from the University of Washington found that interactions between rain and deep soil temperatures controlled methane emissions.
 When wetland soils were warmed by spring rainfall, methane emissions increased by ~30%.